 The first harbor light was installed at the site, which was only a lantern hung up a flagpole, in April 1771.
 However, just a few months later, in July, a shingled 50-foot tall wooden lighthouse with a copper-roofed iron lantern was built and tended by soldiers at the fort.
 It was the first light station established at a military installation in the British colonies.

-On December 13, 1774, the eve of the American Revolution, Paul Revere rode from Boston, Massachusetts to warn the colonists of British plans to reinforce the fort and to protect its store of gunpowder.
-However, some 400 men from Portsmouth, Rye and New Castle raided the fort and removed 16 pieces of small cannon and 98 barrels of gunpowder.
+On December 13, 1774, some four months before his more famous ride on the eve of the American Revolution, Paul Revere rode from Boston, Massachusetts to warn the colonists of British plans to reinforce the fort and to protect its store of gunpowder.
+However, some 400 men from Portsmouth, Rye, and New Castle raided the fort and removed 16 pieces of small cannon and 98 barrels of gunpowder.
 They also hauled down the fort’s huge British flag.
 Several injuries but no deaths occurred in the engagement.
 Many consider the attack to be the first overt act of the Revolution.
 The arms and powder were distributed through several New Hampshire towns for potential use in the looming struggle against Great Britain.

 By the summer of 1775 Governor Wentworth, with his wife and infant son took refuge in the fort and lived there for two months in hope that a conflict could be avoided.
 British Admiral Samuel Graves soon sent a transport to dismantle the fort and remove the guns to Boston.
 On August 24, 1775, the governor and his family also sailed to Boston.
 Britain then gave up on the colony of New Hampshire in order to focus attention on the military situation in Massachusetts and abandoned the fort.